Commemorating OBSSR: A History in Milestones

 July, 1995

-The OBSSR officially opens its doors within the Office of the NIH Director.
-The Behavioral and Social Sciences Research Coordinating Committee (BSSR-CC) forms the same year to advise the Director of the OBSSR and foster communication and coordination with NIH staff and external partners in the field of behavioral and social sciences research.
+OBSSR officially opens its doors within the NIH Office of the Director.
+The Behavioral and Social Sciences Research Coordinating Committee forms the same year to advise the OBSSR Director and foster communication and coordination between NIH staff and external partners in the field of behavioral and social sciences research.

 July, 1995

-Norman B. Anderson becomes OBSSR’s first director.
-Previously a professor in the Department of Psychiatry at Duke University Medical Center, Dr. Anderson specializes in intersections between health and behavior, with a particular focus on racial, ethnic, and socioeconomic health disparities.
+Norman B. Anderson becomes OBSSR’s first Director after being a professor in the Department of Psychiatry at Duke University Medical Center.
+Dr. Anderson specializes in intersections between health and behavior, with a particular focus on racial, ethnic, and socioeconomic health disparities.

-Under his leadership, the OBSSR articulates its priorities.
-As OBSSR’s first leader, Dr. Anderson champions the integration of behavioral and social sciences research across the NIH.
-The OBSSR hosts its first conference and releases its first strategic plan (in 1997) to address the critical behavioral and social science factors affecting public health.
-The OBSSR defines behavioral and social sciences research with input from a diversity of fields, laying the foundation for its role as the backbone of the behavioral and social sciences at the NIH.
+Under his leadership, OBSSR articulates its priorities.
+As OBSSR’s first leader, Dr. Anderson champions the integration of behavioral and social sciences research across NIH.
+OBSSR hosts its first conference and releases its first strategic plan (in 1997) to address the critical behavioral and social science factors affecting public health.
+OBSSR defines behavioral and social sciences research with input from a wide range of fields, laying the foundation for its role as the backbone of the behavioral and social sciences at NIH.

 1997